 People: Expanding access to opportunity through removing systemic barriers

 Place: Anchoring communities to help people feel deeply rooted and connected

 Power: Nurturing equity movements to ensure a strong political voice for all

 These areas are mutually reinforcing and overlapping.
-Nurturing movements will help build power within communities that can demand and produce good jobs, affordable housing, and vibrant neighborhoods.
-This same power and agency helps anchor communities, making sure that they encompass the various elements of equity – strong community engagement, good housing, and jobs that pay a living wage.
+Nurturing movements will help build power within communities that can demand and produce good jobs, quality education, and a just criminal justice system.
+This same power and agency helps anchor communities, making sure that they encompass the various elements of equity – strong community engagement, good housing, and preservation of diversity and vibrancy.
 And we know that it takes political power that reflects the community to build economic power for people across the region.